 Treated as an outcast because of his deformed face, he was depressed and humiliated, he says.
 His family abandoned him at an orphanage after taking him to the nation’s best facilities for treatment.

-Nuns from the Daughters of Mary Mother of Mercy rescued him from the orphanage more than a decade ago and arranged for a Michigan doctor to perform surgery on him.
+Nuns from the Daughters of Mary Mother of Mercy rescued him from the orphanage in 2001 and arranged for a Michigan doctor to perform surgery on him.

-He says he considers himself lucky to have developed the tumors.
+He considers himself lucky to have developed the tumors.

 “Without them, I would not have met the nun, left Nigeria, arrived in the U.S. and had the miracle to attend medical school,” he says.